-The VEC (Voluntary Extension of Care) Program Active Divisional Management began in November 2019 and meets quarterly with YDS staff and leadership from FSU and Behavioral Health within DCYF.
-4.6 Expand Active Divisional Management to 1 additional division 4.7 Expand Active Divisional Management to 1 additional division ADM will be established in 2 new divisions of DCYF July 1, 2021 July 1, 2022 The Child Protective Services (CPS) Active Divisional Management began in September 2019 and follow up meetings occur every one-to-two months with CPS administrators and supervisors.
-Deep dive topics have looked at CPH outcomes after FFA Safe Model implementation and changes to CPH measures after COVID-19.
+Panchmark Massura of Brogress Target Veer Completion Drogress in 2022 Benchmark Measure of Progress Target Year Completion Progress in 2022 The VEC (Voluntary Extension of Care) Program Active Divisional Management began in November 2019 and meets quarterly with YDS staff and leadership from FSU and Behavioral Health within DCYF.
+During these meetings, we have seen a significant decrease in the percentage of VEC young adults that are not enrolled in an educational program or employed as seen in the data presented in the Service Array section.
+4.6 Expand Active Divisional Management to 1 additional division ADM will be established in 2 new divisions of DCYF July 1, 2021 The Child Protective Services (CPS) Active Divisional Management began in September 2019 and follow up meetings occur every one-to-two months with CPS administrators and supervisors.
+Deep dive topics have looked at CPH outcomes after FFA Safe Model implementation, changes to CPH measures after COVID-19, and CPS outcomes by professional reporter types and race/ethnicity.
 In May 2020 Juvenile Justice ADM was implemented and in September 2020 Licensing and Resource Families Division was implemented.
 Consistent with ADMs in other Divisions, the ADM meetings occur monthly.
+The Department currently has ADMs in the following divisions: CPS, FSU, CSBH (congregate care), Resource Families\Licensing, FCCP, Juvenile Justice 4.7 Expand Active Divisional Management to 1 additional division July 1, 2022